-Subject Description Battery installation When installing a new battery, when there currently is no battery installed, the battery must be installed while the CPU has power.
-Failing to follow this procedure could result in the CPU not powering up.
-If a battery is installed while power is off (and there was no battery previously installed), and the CPU fails to power up, simply remove the battery, power cycle the CPU and then install the battery.
-CPU may not detect low-battery condition PACSystems CPUs may not detect a low-battery condition early enough to provide a meaningful warning to the user to replace the battery.
-A battery with very low capacity may still have a terminal voltage high enough to report that it is a good battery.
+Subject Description Battery installation Specific instructions must be followed when installing a memory backup battery.
+For more information, refer to the PACSystems Controller Battery and Energy Pack Manual, GFK-2741.
+CPU might not detect low-battery condition Unless a smart battery is in use, PACSystems CPUs may not detect a low-battery condition early enough to provide a meaningful warning to the user to replace the battery.
+A legacy battery with very low capacity may still have a terminal voltage high enough to report that it is a good battery.
 In this case, when the battery starts supplying the memory power (battery backup), the battery voltage would quickly drop to unacceptable levels, with little warning to the user before failure.
-To insure against data loss, users should replace batteries in accordance with the guidelines provided in the CPU Reference Manual, GFK-2222.
+To insure against data loss when using any type of battery other than a smart battery, users should replace batteries in accordance with the guidelines provided in PACSystems Controller Battery and Energy Pack Manual, GFK-2741.
 Additionally, users could save logic and hardware configuration to flash.
 Ethernet disconnect during word for word change If the Ethernet connection is broken during a word-for-word change, the programmer may not allow a subsequent word-for-word change after reconnecting due to the fact that it thinks another programmer is currently attached.
 If this occurs, you should go offline and then back online again.
 VME modules operating as VME masters are not supported The RX7i does not support VME modules operating as bus masters.
 Store of hardware configuration with multiple GBCs Storing a hardware configuration containing two or more Series 90-70 GBCs twice may cause one GBC to fail configuration.
 Clearing the hardware configuration between stores will prevent this fault from being generated.
 (Note: This issue does not affect Series 90-30 GBCs.)
 Simultaneous Clears, Loads and Stores not supported Currently, the RX7i does not support multiple programmers changing CPU contents at the same time.
 The programming software may generate an error during the operation.